 Today, we use smart phones and tablets, connected via Bluetooth in our cars.
 We talk to Siri and bank with a touch of the screen.
 We’re not afraid to be early adopters of the latest devices that are truly changing the way we enjoy our modern “Smart Homes.”

 Smart Homes Enter our Lives

-As a Fort Lauderdale Realtor, I’ve watched as South Florida real estate has evolved from luxury home to smart home.
+As a Fort Lauderdale Realtor, I watched as South Florida real estate evolved from the luxury home to smart home.
 Increasingly tech savvy and comfortable in the digital age, we understand the role technology plays across all touch points of our lives.

 We use it at work.
 We use it while traveling.
 And now, with the new generation of smart devices and broadband internet connections, and the ever-present “cloud-based” software and services hosted on the Internet, instead of locally on your computer, smart tech is touching every corner of our homes – and lives.

 To be sure, smart-home technology – or Domotics (domos, Latin for “home,” with robotics) – is about more than asking a smart speaker to play music on the patio, tell you the marine forecast for your afternoon on the boat, or order goods online.
 It’s about another groundbreaking evolution unfolding before us: Automation of the home.